 Savala Trepczynski joined the Henderson Center in January 2016, where she leads over 50 lectures, symposia, teach-ins, and skills building workshops a year for law students, scholars, and activists.
 She spearheaded the creation of a Race and Law concentration, successfully endowed a new racial justice fellowship, and works closely with affinity groups and law journals to prepare students for a thriving social justice practice.

 Trepczynski’s first book, a collection of essays about race, gender, and the body, will be published by Simon & Schuster in 2021.
-She and her writing about race, gender, and culture have also been featured in/on NPR, the Huffington Post, Forbes, the Detroit Free Press, the San Francisco Chronicle, and more.
+She and her writing about race, gender, and culture have also been featured in/on Vogue, Time, NPR, the Huffington Post, Forbes, the Detroit Free Press, the San Francisco Chronicle, and more.
 She is a regular keynote speaker and panelist on social justice issues, including implicit bias, structural racism, understanding Whiteness, and the importance of social justice work for all lawyers.

 In addition to leading the Henderson Center, Trepczynski is a member of the Equity and Inclusion Committee.
 She previously served on the Faculty-Staff Climate Committee, chaired the working group on Institutional Knowledge, and served as an equity advisor to Dean Erwin Chemerinsky.